-I watched one video example of the Creator/Challenger/Coach model where the woman only explained the Disrespect Triangle, without mentioning a second triangle.
+I watched one video example of the Creator/Challenger/Coach model where the woman only explained the Disrespect Triangle, without mentioning a second triangle representing respectful interaction.
 She proposed it as the standard dysfunctional manner in which folks interact with each other on a daily basis.
 I don’t agree that we are such simplistic and backward beings as she suggested.

-Her example flashed me back to a separate experience of a YouTube creator who I greatly respect named TheraminTrees, He described how some therapists like to keep their clients “co-dependent” with the therapist for the rest of their lives, assuring continuous income, perhaps.
-In order to accomplish that, it means the counselor would keep them in the Disrespect Triangle.
+Her example flashed me back to a separate experience of a YouTube creator who I greatly respect named TheraminTrees.
+He described how some therapists like to keep their clients “co-dependent” with the therapist for the rest of their lives, assuring continuous income, perhaps.
+In order to accomplish that, it means the counselor would attempt to “keep” them in the Disrespect Triangle.